Nykenik24/GlideUI/README.md

 # Roadmap
 - ~Make a better frame dragging system.~
-- Make all the functionallity you need.
+- Make all the functionality you need.
 - Make it as stable as possible.
 <!--
 - Make a layer system for frames and elements.